ARM-software/psa-api/doc/crypto/api/ops/sign.rst

     This signature scheme is defined by :cite-title:`SEC1`, and also by :cite-title:`X9-62`, with a random per-message secret number :math:`k`.

     The representation of the signature as a byte string consists of the concatenation of the signature values :math:`r` and :math:`s`.
-Each of :math:`r` and :math`s` is encoded as an :math:`N`-octet string, where :math:`N` is the length of the base point of the curve in octets.
+Each of :math:`r` and :math:`s` is encoded as an :math:`N`-octet string, where :math:`N` is the length of the base point of the curve in octets.
 Each value is represented in big-endian order, with the most significant octet first.

     .. subsection:: Compatible key types